CsatiZoltan/t8code-wiki/Step-3---Adapting-a-forest.md

 ```
 before adapting it to manually increase the reference counter and prevent it from destruction.

-Analoguously you can dereference a `forest` - and hence also destroy it, if its count reaches 0 - with
+Analogously you can dereference a `forest` - and hence also destroy it, if its count reaches 0 - with
 ```C
 t8_forest_unref (&forest);
 ```